 You can still meet the FHA loan employment requirements, even with a gap of more than six months.
 In order to qualify upon your return to the workforce, you will need:

 - Six months of employment at your current position

 - Proof of why you had an extended break

-Doing some research into the specific requirements of every lender should give you a good idea of which lender might be willing to work with your employment history.
+Some research into the specific requirements of every lender will give you a good idea of which lender might be willing to work with your employment history.